rhysd/git-messenger.vim/README.md

 call minpac#add('rhysd/git-messenger.vim')
 ```

-When you're using Vim's builtin packager, please follow instruction at `:help pack-add`.
+if you use Vim's builtin packager, please follow the instruction at `:help pack-add`.

 To enable a floating window support, you need to install Neovim 0.4 or later.
 Please follow [the official instruction][nvim-install].